 A group of Councillors looked at the impact of 'period poverty' on girls in our schools.
 As part of this work they talked to pupils about their experiences and also watched an animated film produced by pupils of Ysgol Gyfun Garth Olwg.
 They found that lessons and information about periods and the availability of sanitary products was different across our schools.
 They also found that some pupils were unable to afford sanitary products and this was affecting their privacy, dignity and well-being.
 It was also affecting their attendance and performance at school.
-As a result of this Councillors agreed a number of recommendations, including
+As a result of this work, we will be making free sanitary products available to pupils in all schools which they can access independently in toilet blocks.